intj-t/intj-t/README.md

 I own a patent worth $8 million from Macromedia Flash which was rebranded to Amimate which is good for loans and amortilization.

-Nice guys are irresponsible and default
+Nice guys are irresponsible and default or make charge offs

 #### Blogs